 Chug – Chihuahua and Pug

-Toy-like body, the worried look, droopy ears, and a cute underbite- who wouldn’t love this Chihuahua – Pug hybrid!
-Be careful about their temperament though, since these two breeds are quite different in character.
+Toy-like body, a worried look, droopy ears, and a cute underbite- who wouldn’t love this Chihuahua – Pug hybrid!
+Be careful about their temperament, though, since these two breeds are quite different in character.

 Boxador – Labrador Retriever and Boxer

 What makes Boxadors so unbelievably cute is the clashing combo of their parents’ features.
-The sturdy, muscular Boxer body combined with a small goofy Labrador face make this weirdly beautiful family dog.
+The sturdy, muscular Boxer body and a small, goofy Labrador face make this weirdly beautiful family dog.

 Bullpug – English Bulldog and Pug